nevermined-io/sdk-java/README.md

  boolean result = oceanAPI.getAssetsAPI().consume(orderResult.getServiceAgreementId(), did, SERVICE_DEFINITION_ID, "/tmp");
 ```

-### Using Squid-Java with Barge
+### Using the SDK with the Nevermind Tools

-If you are using [Barge](https://github.com/oceanprotocol/barge/) for playing with the Ocean Protocol stack, you can use the following command to run the components necessary to have a fully functional environment:
+If you are using [Nevermind Tools](https://github.com/keyko-io/nevermind-tools/) for playing with the Nevermind stack,
+you can use the following command to run the components necessary to have a fully functional environment:

 `KEEPER_VERSION=v0.13.2 BRIZO_VERSION=v0.3.12 AQUARIUS_VERSION=v0.4.2 bash start_ocean.sh --no-pleuston --local-spree-node`